axtk/routescape/README.md

 # routescape

-Streamlined router for React apps
+Minimalist router for React apps

 - Concise API
 - Unopinionated route structure: routes are not necessarily hierarchical or otherwise tightly coupled
 - Same route matching for components and prop values
+- Decoupled from data loading: the router only manages routing
 - Consistent with native APIs:
     - route links are similar to HTML links
     - route navigation interface is similar to `window.location`